CTM60055 - Close companies: general: introduction

 - extend the meaning of 'distributions' to encompass certain benefits which may be disguised distributions of profit to the shareholders or their families,

-- impose tax in respect of certain loans made to shareholders, etc, which could in practice represent the extraction of profits without the payment of tax by the shareholders, etc
+- impose tax in respect of certain loans made to shareholders, and other company member interests, which could in practice represent the extraction of profits without the payment of tax by them, and

-- impose certain restrictions on close companies which are close investment holding companies (CTM60700 onwards).
+- impose certain restrictions on close companies which are 'close investment holding companies', see CTM60700 onwards.